MarkBaker/PHPMatrixFunctions/README.md

 $matrix = new Matrix\Matrix($grid);
 echo Matrix\Functions::trace($matrix);
 ```
-Used this way, methods must be called statically, and the argument must be the Matrix object, and cannot be an array.
+Used this way, methods must be called statically, and the argument must be the Matrix object or an array.

 ## Decomposition